 After his schooling at Parsons School of Design and NYU/Tisch (full merit scholarship/top honors), Leonard designed concert-stage sets for Lou Reed and James Brown; album cover environments for Sting and George Michael; and music video set design for The Ramones and Joan Jett.
 He specialized in designing “the look” of high-end fashion advertising, worldwide print campaigns & TV commercials, along with editorial fashion spreads and celebrity portraiture with world-class photographers for most-every leading lifestyle and fashion publication.

 Further influences on his multileveled construction of MAGINARY GIRL have been his “day jobs” including: engineering manifold narrative pathways and alternative storytelling for the transmedia game company LudInc in Berlin, Germany; and his concept and design for an original knowledge-banking system that won him the $25K 1st-place in BearingPoint’s Innovation Award international competition.

-Explore alternative perspectives on the human condition, addressing the urgency of “now” while speaking to the future that will inherit our work.
+Our projects explore alternative perspectives on the human condition addressing the urgency of “now” while speaking to the future that will inherit our work.